Black International: Growth

-Decline
+The Black International in Africa

+The Black International in Egypt

-Death sentences handed down to seven prominent Chicago anarchist leaders in conjunction with the 1886 Haymarket bombing effectively stunted and dispersed the IWPA.
+Death sentences handed down to seven prominent Chicago anarchist leaders in conjunction with the 1886 Haymarket bombing effectively stunted and dispersed the IWPA in the US.

+The Egyptian Federation of the International Workingmen's Association's sent a delegate to the London Congress.

+Malatesta, in charge of the organization's communications office, left London during the summer of 1882, even as events in France were unfolding, to travel to Egypt, where he had already been a few years earlier.
+He joined the Anglo-Egyptian War there, without success, and returned to Europe, most specifically to Italy, in 1883.
+According to French police informants within London's anarchist circles, his absence was viewed with suspicion and curiosity within the movement and the International; most members, as well as the French police, were unaware of his whereabouts and wondered if it might be better to replace him at the communications office, despite him being its central and best-known figure.

+Repression, agents provocateurs : decline of the organization in Europe and the United States

+Specifically in France, the repression of early 1883 pushed anarchists to dismantle any remaining structures.
+While they had previously belonged to relatively identifiable federations in Lyon and the East, they adopted anti-organizational measures and dissolved these final structures to evade repression.

 In the aftermath of the 1886 Haymarket bombing and the repression launched against prominent leaders of the American anarchist movement such as English-language newspaper editor Albert Parsons and German-language newspaper editor August Spies, American sections of the IWPA began to disintegrate rapidly.
 At least a portion of the American anarchist movement, at least one historian believes, came over to the more moderate Socialist Labor Party in the aftermath of the Chicago debacle.

 The anarchist movement dissipated severely following the execution of the Haymarket leaders in 1887.
 Although The Alarm continued to be published in Chicago for a time, sympathizers and advertisers were scared off by the harsh repression and public approbation meted out to the anarchist leaders.
 A few small anarchist groups survived, however, notably those surrounding Johann Most and Benjamin Tucker and their respective newspapers, Freiheit and Liberty, published in New York and Boston.

+After its decline, it was replaced by other forms of coordination and organization, such as anarchist companionship.